secretstartups/handbook/blog/release-posts/index.html.md

 - Use the [Release Post Item template](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/.gitlab/merge_request_templates/Release-Post-Item.md)
 - Content should be one YAML file added to `data/release_posts/unreleased/` on the `master` branch
   - See `data/release_posts/unreleased/samples/` for format and sample content
-  - Note that the structure needs to be preserved, like `features:` then `top:`, then the feature content
+  - Note that the structure needs to be preserved, like `features:` then `primary:`, then the feature content
   - Images should be placed in `/source/images/unreleased/`
 - Update the `data/features.yml` (if applicable) to include your feature and commit the changes as part of the same merge request
 - Complete the PM checklist included in the [Release Post Item MR template](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/.gitlab/merge_request_templates/Release-Post-Item.md), which includes but not limited to these tasks: